aggregat4/dendriform/JOURNAL.md

 Search/Filter was way more elegant to implement in the same pass where we render the tree, since we descend depth first anyway we can gather status of all child nodes as we backtrack up the tree and decide whether or not a node (and its children) need to be rendered.

 Implemented search highlighting (straightforward) and fixed a bug where we needed to take into account whether or not something is selected in the current node before we do something like delete or backspace on it.
 Turns out the DOM selection API is incredibly crufty.

+## 9.5.2018

+Started the foundation for open and closed nodes.
+Persistence is probably transparent.
+Visually I am currently always showing the open/close control since I would need to use Javascript to show/hide this at the appropriate time and I don't want to do that yet.
+A pure CSS solution didn't seem feasible.

+Actually rendering the open and closed states is not going to be the problem, but we need to make sure that entire behaviour with adding nodes, finding ancestors, etc works correctly.